WojciechCendrzak/blog/src/content/rxjs-redux-observable-redux-toolkit-part-3-scenarios.md

 Let's take a look into a scenario where we want to fetch data one after the other.
 But, to make a second fetch, we need data from the previous one.

-A real example could be like this: we try to login to the server with its credentials.
-Once it was done, we gonna take a user id from the response and fetch user details.
+A real example could be like this: we try to log in a user into the server with its credentials.
+After success, we will then take a user id from the response and fetch user details.

 Code would be like that: